Continuous Accounting: The New Age of Accounting

 Shifting Business to the Continuous Accounting Platform

 In the past, bookkeepers would record with accumulated reports, which would process a month at a time at least.
 With the matching principle, the company matches the expenses that are incurred during the same period the revenue is recognized (or the time the service was performed).
-Instead of recording in batches, the accounting system was modified to recording as they occurred.
+Instead of recording in batches, modify the accounting system record as they occurred.
 Now, the next progression is to continuously reconcile accounts and analyze detail.
-In order to do this, companies would have to automate their systems, because bank statements and other records would have to be linked and reconciled daily.
+In order to do this, have companies automate their systems.
+Otherwise, bank statements and other records would have to be linked and reconciled daily.

 Advantages of Continuous Accounting